dpwolfe/otucha/README.md

 # otucha
-A sample OpenGL program that compiles from C++ to JavaScript using Emscripten
+An OpenGL program that compiles from C++ to JavaScript using Emscripten

 #### Current Status